department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/co-design-usability-June/Conversation-guide.md

 Begin screen sharing

 -   Can you see my screen?
 Good.
 This is a tool called Mural, and we'll use this to sketch a new claim status tool based on your comments.
-Imagine that you will log into this tool, so it can be fully personalized to your needs and wants.
-For this exercise, let's imagine that anything is possible, allow yourself to think about anything and everything that would be helpful for you in a claim status tool.
+For this exercise, let's imagine that anything is possible, allow yourself to think about anything and everything that would be helpful for you to have in a claim status tool.
 Feel free to suggest any designs, features, and possibilities here.

 -   I've created sticky notes for us to get started, and a few outlines that represent pages in the tool.
-Feel free to ask us to create as many sticky notes and pages as you want.
+Feel free to ask us to create as many sticky notes and as many pages as you want.

--   First, we'll use the stickies to create items to put on the page.
+-   First, we'll use the stickies to create items to include in the tool.
 Then, we'll organize them on a page, in a way that would be the most useful to you.

 -   Let's create stickies now for the items that are most important for you to see when you log in to your personalized claim status tool.
 (It'll be helpful if you can also talk about why each item is important to you.)

--   What would you want to see when you first log in to your claim status tool?
+-   What information (and features and functionalities) would you want to see when you first log in to your claim status tool?

 (If participant hesitates: Think about the last time you were wondering about the status of your claims.
 What were you hoping to get information on?
 Would stickies around those actions be a good place to start?)

--   Create sticky notes with each item.
+Create sticky notes with each item.

 -   Can you share details on why that's important to you?